Chongryon: Membership

+Official activities

 Chongryon runs support and advisory services for members, such as legal and marriage advice and employment help.
 It is responsible for issuing North Korean passports.

 Chongryon-affiliated organisations operate businesses and banks to provide jobs, services and social networks for Zainichi Koreans outside of mainstream society.
+In 1990, the Chongryon banking system was capitalized to around $25 billion.
 In the 1970s and 1980s, these organizations constituted an important economic link between North Korea and Japan.
 The Chongryon-affiliated companies monitored the Tokyo Stock Exchange to enable the DPRK to sell its non-ferrous metals and other mineral products at the most advantageous prices, and purchased inexpensive Japanese consumer goods for re-export to the Comecon countries.
 Chongryon supporters are thought to control as much as one third of the pachinko industry in Japan.
 An important function of these enterprises is earning hard currency to be remitted to Pyongyang.
 These remittances have been estimated at between $600 million and $1.9 billion each year but are probably much lower.
 Chongryon announced plans on 17 March 2010 to open three restaurants in Pyongyang; each restaurant will be managed by the main headquarter in Tokyo, the Kantō regional chapter, and the Kinki-Tōkai regional chapter.

 Chongryon publishes the Choson Sinbo newspaper as well as magazines and other publications.
 Websites run by Chongryon-affiliated organisations include the English-language People's Korea.
 Chongryon also runs cultural activities and sports teams representing its members.

 Chongryon organises trips by members to North Korea, usually to visit relatives, as well as educational visits for students of Korean schools.
 They operated Man Gyong Bong 92, a passenger and cargo ferry which linked Niigata in Japan to Wonsan in North Korea, which served as the only direct link between the two countries, and is a subject of much controversy.
-The ferry was barred from entering the Japanese port for six months in response to North Korea's July 2006 missile tests and was banned indefinitely following the 2006 North Korean nuclear test.
+The ferry was barred from entering the Japanese port for six months in response to North Korea's July 2006 missile tests and was banned indefinitely following the 2006 North Korean nuclear test due to suspicions of smuggling electronics used in missiles.

 The Congress, the highest legislative organ of Chongryon, has met every three years since 1961 to discuss its agenda, the election of key leaders and its budget.